Liferay 7 installation is all you need to know before you start working with it.

 set "CATALINA_OPTS=%CATALINA_OPTS% -Dfile.encoding=UTF8 -Djava.net.preferIPv4Stack=true -Dorg.apache.catalina.loader.WebappClassLoader.ENABLE_CLEAR_REFERENCES=false -Duser.timezone=GMT -Xmx1024m -XX:MaxMetaspaceSize=512m"

-We will update the value of CATALINA_OPTS variable as per be below snippet.
+We will update the value of the CATALINA_OPTS variable as per be below snippet.

 if exist "%CATALINA_HOME%/jre1.6.0_20/win" (